 Skip to main content

 We call this an Authorised Push Payment (APP) scam.
-Our APP scam page has all the info you need to keep safe.
+Our APP scam page explains more about how these scams work and what to do if you've been affected.

 How it works:

-2. They already have some of your personal or banking details.
-This makes their story more believable.
+2. They may already have some of your details, making their story sound convincing.

 How to avoid it: